ryumiyax/TaikoArcadeLoader/README.md

 # For example if you want to edit the wordlist, add your edited version like so :
 # DumpFolder\Data_mods\x64\datatable\wordlist.bin
 enabled = false
+# AES encryption keys needed to dynamically encrypt datatable files and fumens
+# keys need to be provided in an hexlified form.
+A missing or incorrect key will crash the game !
+# keys are not needed if you provide already encrypted files
+datatable_key = ""
+fumen_key = ""
 ```